astropy/astropy-APEs/APE_public.rst

 to minimize changes to the *de facto* API.
 This will be accomplished in the following 5 phases:

-1. **snapshot the documentation**.
+1. **Snapshot the documentation**.
 As of the adoption of the APE a snapshot of the documentation will be saved.
 This will be used to determine what is currently public and what is not.
 Until the APE's adoption is complete, this snapshot is authoritative, e.g. dictating what must be added and removed from